gramineproject/graphene/Documentation/devel/performance.rst

 SGX technology allows to specify which CPU features are required to run the SGX enclave.
 Graphene "inherits" this and has the following manifest options:
 ``sgx.require_avx``, ``sgx.require_avx512``, ``sgx.require_mpx``,
 ``sgx.require_pkru``.
-By default, all of them are set to zero – this means that SGX hardware will allow running the SGX enclave on any system, whether the system has the AVX/AVX512/MPX/PKRU feature or not.
+By default, all of them are set to ``false`` – this means that SGX hardware will allow running the SGX enclave on any system, whether the system has the AVX/AVX512/MPX/PKRU feature or not.

 Graphene typically correctly identifies the features of the underlying platform and propagates the information on AVX/AVX512/MPX/PKRU inside the enclave and to the application.
-It is recommended to leave these manifest options as-is (set to zero).
+It is recommended to leave these manifest options as-is (set to ``false``).
 However, we observed on some platforms that the graphenized application cannot detect these features and falls back to a slow implementation.
 For example, some crypto libraries do not recognize AVX on the platform and use very slow functions, leading to 10-100x overhead over native (we still don't know the reason for this behavior).
-If you suspect this can be your case, enable the features in the manifest, e.g., set ``sgx.require_avx = 1``.
+If you suspect this can be your case, enable the features in the manifest, e.g., set ``sgx.require_avx = true``.

 For more information on SGX logic regarding optional CPU features, see the Intel Software Developer Manual, Table 38-3 ("Layout of ATTRIBUTES Structure") under